No items found.

 4. Not tailoring your questions to the specific case itself

-Having a collection of go-to voir dire questions you can rely on to identify potential biases is smart—but you also need to ensure the questions you ask connect to the case itself.
+Having a collection of go-to voir dire questions you can rely on to identify potential biases is smart, but you also need to ensure the questions you ask connect to the case itself.

-Instead of sticking to your sample questions word-for-word every time, spend some time before voir dire adjusting these questions to align with the context of the case.
+Instead of sticking to your sample questions word-for-word every time, spend some time before the voir dire begins, adjusting these questions to align with the context of the case.
 That could mean adjusting your analogies, repositioning your phrasing, etc.

 Which leads us to the fifth common mistake: